List of So I'm a Spider, So What characters: Asaka

 One of the classmates.
 She reincarnated in a nomadic tribe that regularly raided demon lands alongside her childhood friend Kunihiko, whom she had always had a crush on.
 However, one day, their village got destroyed by Merazophis, leaving them as the only survivors.
 Afterward, she followed Kunihiko as he became an adventurer to watch over him.
-She and Kunihiko are eventually found by Filimøs and brought to the Elf Village, where they joined Shun's party.
-After the timelines converge, it is revealed that she had always been aware that her tribe's massacre was retaliation for them regularly raiding demon lands.
+She and Kunihiko are eventually found by Filimøs and brought to the Elf Village, where they join Shun's party.